sergiocorato/openupgrader/openupgrader/readme/DESCRIPTION.rst

-This module add ability to migrate Odoo from one version to another.
+This module add the ability to migrate Odoo from one version to another.